dsuryd/dotNetify-Blazor/Website/Website.Server/Docs/Premium/DotNetifyObserver.md

 <d-alert info="true">

-<b>This is a closed source library for Pro, Team, and Enterprise sponsors.</b> If you are one, send an email to _admin@dotnetify.net_ with your username to get your license key.
+<b>This is a closed-source library for Pro, Team, and Enterprise sponsors.</b> If you are one, send an email to _admin@dotnetify.net_ with your username to get your license key.

 - Pro sponsor: single developer, web endpoint only.
 - Team sponsor: up to 10 developers, up to 5 server nodes + private email support.